jvns/tweets-archive/README.md

 Powers https://tweets.jvns.ca

+To work, you need two things:

+1. a `searchDocuments.js` with your tweets
+1. a `tweets_media` directory

+I got those from [this tool by Darius Kazemi](https://tinysubversions.com/twitter-archive/make-your-own/)

 ### how to set it up

 1. Get your twitter archive from Twitter (at this point I think their archive tool doesn't work anymore, so ideally you got it in 2022)